CephalofairGames/merc-packs-faq/index.md

 **Burrow (X, bot) - Can I Immobilize enemies that are now outside of my Line of Sight?** No; the Immobilize is a separate, targeted ability performed after the Move is complete

-**Mud Eruption (2, top) - Can I create an obstacle tile in the same hex as a flying enemy, if I did not push them?** XXX
+**Mud Eruption (2, top) - Can I create an obstacle tile in the same hex as a flying enemy, if I did not push them?** No; obstacles may not be placed in occupied hexes.

 **Sentient Growth (2, top) - Can I use this just to heal allies without attacking?** No; a red hex attack ability must be performed, in order to perform any subsequent abilities referencing the pattern.